alexwlchan/alexwlchan.net/src/_drafts/randline.md

 ```

 I was trying to write a test that `reservoir_sample` would only return the number of items I asked for, and no more.
-I wrote the code above, but it doesn't compile.
+This was my first attempt, and it doesn't compile.

 When I call `letters.iter()`, I'm getting an iterator of string references, that is `Iterator<&&str>`.
-Then I'm comparing it to a `Vec<&str>`, but Rust doesn't know how to compare `&str` and `&&str`, so it refuses to compile this code.
+Then I'm comparing it to a `Vec<&str>`, but Rust doesn't know how to check equality of `&str` and `&&str`, so it refuses to compile this code.

 There are two ways I could fix this: